SCOPE OF THIS CHAPTER

 The child's social worker should work with the child's school between Looked After Reviews (involving the VSH if necessary) to ensure that up-to-date PEP information is fed into those reviews, and ensure that all relevant information about the child's educational progress and support needs is up-to-date and evidenced before the Looked After Review.

-Where possible, and especially when the LAC is at a distance from Derby, the social worker should try to ensure that the PEP meeting and LAC Review are planned to take place on the same day.
+Where possible, and especially when the child is placed at a distance from Derby, the social worker should try to ensure that the PEP meeting and Looked After Review are planned to take place on the same day.

 IROs should ensure that the PEP's effectiveness is scrutinised in sufficient detail as part of the Looked After Review and at other times if necessary.
 Where a child has Special Educational Needs, the IRO should ensure that the PEP review is linked with any review of those needs.